Kielbasa Sausage with Potatoes and Sauerkraut

 Ingredients

-2 Rings of high quality Kielbasa Sausage (sliced into 3/8-1/2 inch diagonal slices)
+2 Rings of high-quality Kielbasa Sausage (sliced into 3/8-1/2 inch diagonal slices)

-1 2 lbs. bag of good sauerkraut
+2 lbs. bag of good sauerkraut

-2-3 Idaho potatoes (check their driver’s licenses to make sure they are from Idaho, there are a lot of fakes out there)
+2-3 good-sized Idaho potatoes (check their driver’s licenses to make sure they are from Idaho, there are a lot of fakes out there)

-1-2 tsp of Caraway seeds
+2 tsp of Caraway seeds

-1/2 yellow onion coarse chopped
+1/2 yellow onion coarsely chopped

-1 Tsp of butter
+1 Tbs of butter or substitute

 1 tsp of good smoked paprika